vk3xxx/P-Post/README.md

 - **Deduplication Engine**: Manages memory and prevents duplicates
 - **Platform Adapters**: Handles posting to different social media platforms
 - **Rate Limiter**: Ensures compliance with platform limits

+## Troubleshooting

+Common issues and solutions are documented in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).

+### Video Posting Issues

+The workflow has been optimized for video processing:
+- Fixed connection issues in the media processing chain
+- Increased timeouts for large file downloads
+- Enhanced error handling for FFmpeg operations

 ## Contributing